 We recently paid a visit to a snow laced Joffre Lakes Provincial Park.
 The area is one of the most visited hikes in Pemberton, and for good reason.
 Take a photo tour with us as we take the trip from parking lot to the Joffre Glacier!

 It takes about 8 minutes to get from the parking lot to the first lake!
-And what a view awaits you when your arrival!
+And what a view awaits your arrival!

 All the lakes are frozen right now and covered in thick layers of snow and ice.
 We saved ourselves some time by walking right across the lake and bypassing some of the trail.

 The Joffre Glacier peaks out between the trees, this means we're getting close to the second lake.